Soarin': Epcot

-Shanghai Disneyland Park
+Shanghai Disneyland

-The attraction was retooled as Soaring Over the Horizon for Shanghai Disneyland Park.
+The attraction was retooled as Soaring Over the Horizon for Shanghai Disneyland.
 It was not part of the park's original plan, but was added to it after Walt Disney Imagineering began developing similar attractions for the U.S. parks.
 Located in the park's Adventure Isle area, it opened with the park on June 16, 2016.

-Embedded in the Adventure Isle setting, the attraction is presented as an ancient observatory and temple to the Arbori tribe's Condor god.
+Embedded in the Adventure Isle setting, the attraction is presented as an ancient observatory and temple to Q'otar, the Arbori tribe's Condor god.
 The preshow and safety spiel are hosted by a shaman of the tribe who grants guests the ability of flight, but has trouble controlling her own shapeshifting abilities.

+On September 23, 2025, it was announced that an expansion plans for the attraction, including new finale scene and more, in Adventure Isle at Shanghai Disneyland.

 Tokyo DisneySea

 On April 27, 2016, Tokyo Disney Resort announced a number of coming attractions for Tokyo Disneyland and Tokyo DisneySea parks, including a proposed version of Soarin' (titled Soaring: Fantastic Flight) to be in the Mediterranean Harbor section of Tokyo DisneySea.
-The announcement said this version would have a different theme, with ride vehicles designed as Renaissance-era Dream Flyers created by aviatrix and Society of Explorers and Adventurers member Camellia Falco.
+The announcement said this version would have a different theme, with ride vehicles designed as Renaissance-era Dream Flyers created by aviator and Society of Explorers and Adventurers member Camellia Falco.
 It opened on July 23, 2019.

 In this version of the attraction, rather than an aviation terminal, it is set in the Museum of Fantastic Flight, which is hosting a retrospective on the life of Camellia Falco.
 Her spirit takes guests to see some of her Dream Flyer gliders, and invites them on a flight of fantasy around the world.
 (Falco's name was first seen by guests at Disneyland's Tropical Hideaway restaurant as one of the names on a series of oars belonging to members of the Society.)

-Two other differences can be seen in this version of the film: The Paris scene is replaced with Tokyo at sunset, with Mount Fuji in the background; and the finale is a flight over Tokyo DisneySea.
+Two other differences can be seen in this version of the film: the Paris scene is replaced with Tokyo at sunset, with Mount Fuji in the background; and the finale is a flight over Tokyo DisneySea.

 Ride films

 Soarin' Over California

 The original ride film, which lasts four minutes and 51 seconds, takes guests on a simulated hang-glider tour of California.
 Appropriate scents (citrus, pine, sagebrush, ocean mist) fill the air as the ride vehicles move gently to simulate the sensations of flight.
-In addition to the state's various landscapes, it also highlights its diverse recreation, including snow skiing, river rafting, kayaking, golf, horseback riding, hot air ballooning, surfing, and of course, hang gliding.
+In addition to the state's various landscapes, it also highlights its diverse recreation, including snow skiing, river rafting, kayaking, golf, horseback riding, hot air ballooning, surfing, and hang gliding.
 Its locations are: